zaiisao/Documentation/en/cloud-recording/cloud_recording_callback_rest.md

   - `2`: Minor
   - `3`: Medium
   - `4`: Major
   - `5`: Fatal.
 A fatal error may cause the recording to exit.
-If you receive a message of this level, call the `query` API to check the current status and process the error according to the error notifications.
+If you receive a message of this level, call `query` to check the current status and process the error according to the error notifications.
 - `errorCode`: Number.
 The error code.
   - If the error occurs in the recorder, see [error code and warning code](https://docs.agora.io/en/Recording/the_error_native).
   - If the error occurs in the uploader, see [upload error code](#uploaderr).